11 Oct Not all those who wander are lost

 At some point, people will have to stop being lazy.
 They will have to bother getting to know their fellow human being by personal experience rather than propaganda promoted by certain media outlets.
 The truth of the matter is….there are good and bad people in the world.
 To believe that ‘bad people’ are wrapped in a particular skin color is convenient, stupid and blatantly ignorant.

-Stereotyping allows you to mass brand and dismiss people who you deem to be your inferior.
+Stereotyping allows you to mass brand and dismisses people who you deem to be your inferior.
 The mere fact that one thinks they are superior to another by virtue of the fact that they have a different skin tone, hair texture, eye color….whatever, is so insulting to mankind in general and embarrassing in particular, for the person holding that point of view.

 We are all different.
 Not everyone in the same country holds the same outlook on life.
 Not everyone in the same city has identical dreams.
 Not everyone in the same household has the same wants or needs.
 We are different and there is nothing wrong with it.
 That difference doesn’t make one particular trait better than another.
 I can’t tell you how many times I’ve heard a black traveler say that they’ve gotten poor treatment in Europe and Asia in particular until they speak and the offender realizes that they are American and magically, they are suddenly treated with deference.
 So, they happen not to be Africans and suddenly they command respect?
 What an insult!!

 So, what is the solution to this problem?
 Can we hypnotize the world and make everyone suddenly love and accept one another?
 Hardly.
 Acceptance of one’s fellow man/woman has to come from the heart.
-Usually people fear what they do not understand, which begs the question of why is it necessary to try to understand someone who just happens to be different?
+Usually, people fear what they do not understand, which begs the question of why is it necessary to try to understand someone who just happens to be different?
 Is it that person’s problem that you have an issue with them simply because you haven’t made the effort to step outside your familiar circle?

 Is it up to the targeted person to make you feel relaxed and secure in your own ignorance or would it behoove you to reach out and educate yourself?
 In my opinion, that would be the first step.
-Whatever preconceived notion that you have of any one…..whether they look like you or not…..let it go.
-Challenge yourself to be more cerebral and not give into bad habits, stereotypes and xenophobia.
+Whatever preconceived notion that you have of anyone…..whether they look like you or not…..let it go.
+Challenge yourself to be more cerebral and not give into bad habits, stereotypes, and xenophobia.

 “Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bowlines, sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.” – Mark Twain